adedayocloud/adedayocloud/README.md

 # 🚀 DevOps & DevSecOps Specialist | ☁️ Cloud Engineer | 🔒 Cybersecurity Professional

-Hi there 👋, I’m **Ebenezer Udochukwu** — a technology professional passionate about **building secure, automated, and scalable infrastructures**.
+Hi there 👋, I’m **Ade Dayo** — a technology professional passionate about **building secure, automated, and scalable infrastructures**.
 I thrive at the intersection of **DevOps, Cloud Engineering, and Cybersecurity**, helping businesses modernize their systems while reducing risks and accelerating delivery.

 ---